amalini10j/Covid19-Data-Analysis/README.md

-# COVID-19 Patient Data Analysis
+# COVID-19 for the High-Risk

 ----------
+### An analysis of COVID-19 mortality in patients with pre-existing medical conditions.

 ## Project Description
-This project aims to use a machine learning classification model to predict COVID-19 mortality based on a patient's demographics and underlying health conditions.
+This project aims to use a machine learning classification model to predict COVID-19 mortality based on a patient's demographics and pre-existing health conditions.

 - This dataset is on the individual patent level and includes a patient's   basic demographics, binary values for having common underlying health conditions, COVID-19 result status, ICU and intubation status, and date of death (if applicable).
 - We have analyzed this dataset through machine learning to predict several patient outcomes (ICU entry, intubation, and death) based on their demographics and underlying health conditions.